davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-29-kona-diaries-2015-day-5-up-and-down-and-up-and-down.md

 I just love being where we are - pretty darn close to the water - it's the only sound we can hear at night - the waves.

-Todays trainingplan was for.... oh yeah, I don't follow a plan... well, I decided to do a little bike ride and rather that the dull Queen K highway (yes, it is dull but it is very special from a race point of view) I headed off on a route that I rode a couple of years ago - the 'Painted Church Loop.'
+Today's training plan was for.... oh yeah, I don't follow a plan... well, I decided to do a little bike ride and rather that the dull Queen K highway (yes, it is dull but it is very special from a race point of view) I headed off on a route that I rode a couple of years ago - the 'Painted Church Loop.'

 ![](/images/2015/20150928-0173203.jpg)